-It is instructive to evaluate the individual nuclear corrections to $R_2^{A(\text{is})}$ from different mechanisms~\cite{Kulagin:2004ie,Kulagin:2010gd,Kulagin:2014vsa}.
-Figure~\ref{fig:x0:1} (right panel) shows the results for the ${}^{40}$Ca nucleus.
-In the region of interest $0.25 \leq x \leq 0.35$, the nuclear DIS is dominated by the incoherent scattering off bound nucleons.
-The leading nuclear effects include the smearing of the proton and neutron SFs with the nuclear energy-momentum distribution (nuclear spectral function), and the off-shell correction to the nucleon SFs.
-Note that the nuclear spectral function used~\cite{Kulagin:2004ie} accounts for both the mean-field component and the high-momentum part owed to short-range nucleon-nucleon correlations.
-We observe a major cancellation between the nuclear smearing in the convolution model and the off-shell correction in the vicinity of $x=0.3$.
-For this reason, the sub-leading contribution from the nuclear meson exchange currents also play a role in the determination of the cross-over point $x_0$, as shown in Fig.~\ref{fig:x0:1} (right panel).
-Remarkably, the nuclear dependence of the MEC contribution turns out to be similar to that of the nuclear smearing and of the off-shell contribution.
-This behavior can be understood as the MEC contribution is related to the nuclear binding by sum rules~\cite{Kulagin:2004ie,Kulagin:1989mu}.
-As a result, the $A$ dependence of the cross over point $x_0$ is rather weak, as illustrated in Fig.~\ref{fig:x0:2} (left panel, solid symbols).
-For comparison, we also show the cross over point $R_2^{A(\text{is})}/R_2^{{}^2\text{H(is)}}=1$ for the nuclear ratios with respect to deuterium, which are experimentally measurable (open symbols).
-The $Q^2$ dependence of $x_0$ is illustrated in the right panel of Fig.~\ref{fig:x0:2}, for ${}^{40}$Ca.
+It is instructive to evaluate the individual nuclear corrections to $R_2^{A(\text{is})}$ arising from different mechanisms~\cite{Kulagin:2004ie,Kulagin:2010gd,Kulagin:2014vsa}.
+Figure~\ref{fig:x0:1} (right panel) displays such contributions for the ${}^{40}$Ca nucleus.
+In the kinematic region of interest, $0.25 \leq x \leq 0.35$, nuclear DIS is dominated by the incoherent scattering from bound nucleons.
+The leading nuclear effects include the smearing of the proton and neutron structure functions (SFs) with the nuclear energy-momentum distribution (nuclear spectral function) and the off-shell correction to the bound-nucleon SFs.
+Notably, the nuclear spectral function employed in this model~\cite{Kulagin:2004ie} accounts for both the mean-field component and the high-momentum tail arising from short-range nucleon-nucleon correlations.
+We observe a significant cancellation between the nuclear smearing and the off-shell correction in the vicinity of $x=0.3$.
+The sub-leading contribution from nuclear meson exchange currents therefore also plays a critical role in determining the crossover point $x_0$, as illustrated in Fig.~\ref{fig:x0:1} (right panel).
+Remarkably, the $A$-dependence of the MEC contribution is found to be similar to that of the nuclear smearing and off-shell effects.
+This behavior can be understood as the MEC contribution is fundamentally related to nuclear binding through sum rules~\cite{Kulagin:2004ie,Kulagin:1989mu}.
+As a result, the $A$-dependence of the crossover point $x_0$ is relatively weak, as shown in the left panel of Fig.~\ref{fig:x0:2} (solid symbols).
+For comparison, we also show the crossover points defined by $F_2^{A(\text{is})}(x,Q^2)=F_2^{{}^2\text{H}}(x,Q^2)$ for the experimentally measurable nuclear ratios relative to deuterium (open symbols).
+Finally, the $Q^2$-dependence of $x_0$ for ${}^{40}$Ca is illustrated in the right panel of Fig.~\ref{fig:x0:2}.